 AI

 Termius does not have an AI assistant.
-Yaw supports 9 AI providers with bring-your-own-key.
-You can ask the AI about errors, get command suggestions, or use it alongside AI CLI tools like Claude Code with a split-pane workflow.
+Yaw supports nine AI providers - including Claude, ChatGPT, Gemini, Grok, and self-hosted models through Ollama - all via bring-your-own-key.
+Ask about errors, request command suggestions, or pair it with AI CLI tools like Claude Code in an automatic split-pane layout.

 Who Should Use Which